someparty/someparty/source/articles/2018-08-05-art-school.html.markdown

 [Listen: Subverter - *Demo 2018* @ Bandcamp](https://subverter604.bandcamp.com/album/demo-2018 "#")

-I love how matter-of-fact Not Dead Yet is about some of the they champion.
+I love how matter-of-fact Not Dead Yet is about some of the bands they champion.
 Take the wild hardcore act [Piper Maru](http://pipermaru.bandcamp.com).
 They're the hot new Toronto band, but everyone knows that.
 Apparently.
 I certainly didn't, but I live in a  bubble on the iffy end of the QEW.
 What's your excuse?

 Anyways, Piper Maru played their first hometown show back in May, and within the TO hardcore scene are amassing quite the following.
 A four-song EP from the group is now online at Bandcamp, and it indeed goes a long way in explaining why.
 The four-piece are next set to play a gig at [FAITH / VOID](https://faithvoidshop.com/) on August 15 with Oakland's Khiis and locals [Tashme](https://tashme.bandcamp.com/).